STANFORD-O’CONNOR FMRP JUSTICE EQUITY, DIVERSITY and INCLUSION VISION:

 Health Equity Curriculum with a two week intensive in intern year, complemented by workshops, didactics, and seminars, and longitudinal diversity and inclusion educational series for all residents;

-Leadership from residents and faculty in DEI Councils across our base institutions (O’Connor Hospital, Stanford, Santa Clara County Valley Medical System);
+Leadership from residents and faculty in DEI Councils across our base institutions (Stanford, O’Connor Hospital, Santa Clara County Valley Medical System);

 WhoM do we serve?

-Our residency continuity clinic is a Federally Qualified Health Center (FQHC) that is part of the larger Indian Health Center of Santa Clara County network.
-We have a long history of providing excellent care to San Jose’s diverse community, regardless of their social or economic circumstances.
-Please see the infographic below for more detailed information on our patient population:
+Our residency continuity clinic is a Federally Qualified Health Center (FQHC) that is part of the larger Indian Health Center of Santa Clara County network, and will be transitioning to under the county hospital system Santa Clara Valley starting June 2026.
+We have a long history of providing excellent care to San Jose’s diverse and medically underserved patient population.
+Please see the infographic below for more information on our patients:

 Our primary inpatient hospital is a county-owned community hospital in San Jose.
 As part of the Santa Clara county system, O’Connor Hospital serves as a safety net for our local community.
 Please see the "Where We Work" page for further information.